pantelis/data-mining/_sources/aiml-common/resources/environment/index.md

 ## Managing Python Runtimes

-Follow the instructions [here](https://python-poetry.org/docs/) to install Poetry and [follow up with the basic usage instructions](https://python-poetry.org/docs/basic-usage/).
+Follow the instructions [here](https://pipenv.pypa.io/en/latest/) to install pipenv.
 Managing dependencies is one of the key challenges in data science.
-Poetry is a tool that helps you manage your dependencies.
+Pipenv is a tool that helps you manage your dependencies.

-Please ensure that you have used the `virtualenvs.in-project` configuration variable to create virtual environments **within** your project directory and that you know how to use .gitignore to avoid committing your virtual environment to your git repository.
+Please ensure that you have set `PIPENV_VENV_IN_PROJECT=1` in your .env or .bashrc/.zshrc (or other shell configuration file) for creating the virtualenv (name it `.venv`) inside your project’s directory. **Do not commit the .venv folder in your Github repo - learn how to do that via the `.gitignore` file eg include [this file](https://www.toptal.com/developers/gitignore/api/python) in your git root folder**.

 ## Git / Github